Frequently asked questions about the Temporary Protection Directive for you from Ukraine

 You do not need to notify the Swedish Migration Agency that you have been listed in the Swedish Population Register.
 The day after they make their decision, the Swedish Tax Agency will notify us directly.

 Being listed in the Swedish Population Register does not mean that you become a Swedish citizen.
 Being listed in the Swedish Population Register means that you are registered as a resident of Sweden and receive a personal identity number.
 It is the Swedish Tax Agency that decides whether you should be listed in the Swedish Population Register.
-To be listed, you must have been in Sweden with a residence permit with temporary protection for two years and plan to remain in Sweden for the next year with a residence permit with temporary protection.
+To be listed, you must have been in Sweden with a residence permit with temporary protection for one year and plan to remain in Sweden for the next year with a residence permit with temporary protection.

 Read more about the support to which you may be entitled when you are listed in the Swedish Population Register External link, opens in new window.